.co.ck Domain Registration

 Yes Details Company or legal entities registrations allowed for Cook Islands .co.ck?

-Yes Details Do I need to provide additional information for Cook Islands .co.ck?
+Yes Details Are there requirements, documents, or information needed for Cook Islands .co.ck?

 No Details .co.ck Trustee / Proxy service offered?
 Fees?